angelahe/SPAtext/README_AH.md

 # ch 6
 the conf/iam/roles is empty, but text says was created eariler in the book, have to do from command line.  need to debug what is wrong here before proceeding.

+## future plans
+have a true function evaluator, see hackerrank for an idea of how add ability to create test cases with the functionality, and have the tests evaluate properly too add ability to see previous answers